facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 sidebar_label: Nevergrad Sweeper plugin
 ---

-This plugin provides a mechanism for Hydra applications to use [Nevergrad](https://github.com/facebookresearch/nevergrad) algorithms for the optimization of the parameters of any experiment.
+This plugin provides a mechanism for Hydra applications to use [Nevergrad](https://github.com/facebookresearch/nevergrad) algorithms for the optimization of experiments/applications parameters.

 Install with: